-- How many new ways can you think of to use this object? - Create one unusual way to use the object. - Make a plan to carry out this idea by creating a diagram, gathering materials, or adding details. - What are other ways you can show your creativity with items you have at home?
+- How many ideas can you think of? - Pick one unusual way to use the object. - Make a plan to carry out this idea.
+You might need to create a diagram, gather materials, or add details. - What are other ways to be creative with what you have around you at home?

-Go on a scavenger hunt for shapes around your house that you can trace.
-Ideas include a drink coaster (circle or square), cup bottom (circle), picture frame (rectangle), bowl (circle).
+Let's go on a scavenger hunt for shapes around your house that you can trace.
+Ideas include a coaster (circle or square), cup bottom (circle), picture frame (rectangle), bowl (circle).
 Can you find something that is shaped like a triangle?

-Gather these items and trace them on a large sheet of paper.
-Try overlapping your tracings.
+Gather these things and trace them on a large sheet of paper.
+You can overlap your tracings.
 Label the shapes.
 Did you make any new shapes by joining the shapes?

-Color your tracings or turn the shapes into things like animals, cars, and people.
-You now have some examples of mathematical art to share with family and friends.
+Color your tracings any way you want or turn the shapes into things like animals, cars, and people.
+You now have some mathematical art to share with family and friends.